Mafalda-SFU/Mafalda-SFU.github.io/docs/_posts/2023-02-05-Profiling-npm-install-times.md

 version, I would not worry too much.

-Another project I have been having more important problems with install time has been the Remote Mediasoup integration tests, where install of *all* Mafalda subprojects is involved, and in fact Github Actions cancel the job step after about 10-12 minutes (does it has a timeout, or it thinks I'm mining cryptocurrencies?).
+Another project I have been having more important problems with install time has been the Remote Mediasoup integration tests, where install of *all* Mafalda SFU subprojects is involved, and in fact Github Actions cancel the job step after about 10-12 minutes (does it has a timeout, or it thinks I'm mining cryptocurrencies?).
 So checking with `gnomon`, the timings percentages seems